How much is my movie memorabilia worth?

 What are some of the most rare or unique items of film and entertainment memorabilia?

 MGM’s 1970 auction included several rare and valuable items.
 A pair of Judy Garland’s ruby slippers from The Wizard of Oz (of which there are five known pairs) went for $15,000.
-This price was unheard of at the time for film memorabilia.
 However, in 2012, another pair of the slippers went for $2 million!

 Audrey Hepburn’s iconic black dress worn in Breakfast at Tiffany’s was sold for $640,648 in 2006.
 John Travolta’s white suit from Saturday Night Fever went for $145,500 at Christie’s in 1995.